-For more efficient spreading of slurry, generally it first needs to be pumped from a deep sump into a tanker or into another container on the yard.
-Farmers and corporate contractors require efficient pumping technology for this that is geared precisely to their requirements.
-At the same time questions like "How do I best pump slurry?", "How can I pump large quantities in a short time?" or "Which pump is suitable for mobile use?“ play an important role here.
+For more efficient liquid manure spreading, generally the liquid manure first needs to be pumped from a deep sump into a tanker or into another container on the yard.
+Farmers and corporate contractors require efficient pumping technology that is geared precisely to their requirements.
+At the same time questions like "How do I best pump liquid manure?", "How can I pump large quantities in a short time?" or "Which pump is suitable for mobile use?“ play an important role here.

 Rotary lobe pumps - the basis of spreading technology

-Rotary lobe pumps have become an essential slurry technology due to their fundamental characteristics and are the basis of spreading technology.
-As the inventor of this technology, Vogelsang is further optimising its various pump series on an ongoing basis to ensure our products meet the daily requirements of our customers.
+Rotary lobe pumps have become an essential liquid manure technology due to their fundamental characteristics and are the basis of spreading technology.
+As the inventor of this technology, Vogelsang is further optimizing its various pump series on an ongoing basis to ensure our products meet the daily requirements of our customers.

-Vogelsang pumps are self-priming up to a depth of nine metres so that slurry can also be pumped out of deep sumps to a container or tanker.
+Vogelsang pumps are self-priming up to a depth of nine meters so that liquid manure can also be pumped out of deep sumps to a container or tanker.
 Together with their high performance, they make the tanker filling process simple and fast.

-The pump process can be performed using a stationary solution with a slurry pump installed on a fixed-position or three-point stand, or else at the tank.
+The pump process can be performed using a stationary solution with a liquid manure pump installed on a fixed-position or three-point stand, or else at the tank.
 There are three drive options (mechanical, electrical, hydraulic) from which each farmer can select.

-Use of the slurry pump at the tanker
+Use of the liquid manure pump at the tanker

 The filling technique at the tanker can also be used for draining.
-The rotary lobe pump spreads the slurry constantly and evenly, regardless of the liquid or pressure level in the tank.
-This is a basic prerequisite in order to use slurry as a natural and organic fertiliser.
+The rotary lobe pump spreads the liquid manure constantly and evenly, regardless of the liquid or pressure level in the tank.
+This is a basic prerequisite in order use liquid manure as a natural and organic fertilizer.
 Simple and fast servicing of the pump is also important to ensure downtimes are kept as short and rare as possible.
-Our QuickService concept means Vogelsang slurry pumps can be repaired without dismounting and have a high maintainability.
+Our QuickService concept means Vogelsang liquid manure pumps can be repaired without dismounting and have a high maintainability.

 Additional filling options